khanguyen74/bun-ui/README.md

+> [!CAUTION]
+> This library is heavily under development.
+Expect bugs, breaking changes, and incomplete features as we work towards a stable release.
+Use at your own risk and feel free to contribute!

 # Bun UI

 Bun UI is a modern, lightweight, and customizable React component library designed to help developers build stunning and accessible user interfaces effortlessly.
 This monorepo contains the core library and a documentation site built with Next.js.